henrique-coder/henrique-coder/README.md

 ### <p align="center">Hey 👋, I'm Henrique

 <p align="rigth">
 I'm currently studying computer science at university.
-I have over 5 years of experience in computer science and technology, and over 2 years of experience focused on Python programming.
-I am currently contributing to some open source projects and studying the latest trends in the job market.
+I have over 5 years of experience in technology and development, as well as over 2 years of experience focused on Python programming.
+I currently contribute to a few open source projects and study the latest trends in the job market.
 </p>

 ![](https://hit.yhype.me/github/profile?user_id=78804989)